bapuks/Hungree-Interview-Task/hungree/README.md

 4. Argument of type 'number' is not assignable to parameter of type 'SetStateAction<undefined>'.
 TS2345
    example: > 74 |     setCustomer(current.customerID);
    solution --> const [customer, setCustomer] = useState("customer" as any);

-5. Could not find a declaration file for module 'react-modal' solution --> const [customer, setCustomer] = useState(null);